A Guide to Choosing the Ideal Coffee Beans for Brewing Espresso

 Conclusion

-This article firstly appeared at Brew Espresso Coffee, a website dedicated to make popular the art of making espresso beverages.
+This article originally appeared on Brew Espresso Coffee, a website dedicated to popularizing the art of making espresso beverages.

 History

-LAVAZZA was founded in 1895 as a grocery store and gradually moved towards coffee being their only product.
-After a hundred years of development, LAVAZZA has become the world’s third largest coffee roaster and, with a presence in more than 80 countries around the world, annual sales volume is around 86,000 tons (140 million cups), with Italy making up 47% of the market.
+LAVAZZA was founded in 1895 as a grocery store in Turin and gradually transitioned to coffee as their sole product.
+After a century of development, LAVAZZA has become the world’s third-largest coffee roaster and, with operations in more than 80 countries worldwide, maintains annual sales volume of approximately 86,000 tons (140 million cups), with the Italian market representing 47% of total sales. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 lavazza beans espresso cremoso

 In those days, grocery stores played dual roles as producers and retailers.
-Luigi Lavazza bought fresh beans then roasted them according to the customer’s preference .
+Luigi Lavazza bought fresh beans then roasted them according to the customer’s preference.
 Because Luigi liked roasting coffee very much, he soon fully mastered his roasting skills.
 After World War I, his three sons Mario, Beppe and Pericle retired from the army and joined the business.
-Luigi Lavazza then had the capacity to develop his business from retailer to wholesaler, which was a big step on the road towards his successful coffee kingdom.
+Luigi Lavazza then had the capacity to develop his business from retailer to wholesaler, which was a significant step on the road towards his successful coffee kingdom.

 Conclusion